MariaLuiza-CS/MariaLuiza-CS/README.md

 <h2 align="center" >Hey, i'm Maria Luiza 👋</h2>

 #### About me:
-- 📱 I am an android developer
+- 📱 I am an Android Developer.
-- 😊 Pronouns: She/Her
+- 😊 Pronouns: She/Her.
-- 📑 Ask me about Android world
+- 📑 Ask me about Android world.
-- 📚 Current learning Kotlin/Java and Dart
+- 📚 Current learning Kotlin/Java and Dart.
-- 🤓 I am looking to collaborate on Android project
+- 🤓 I am looking to collaborate on Android project.
 - ☕ lover of coffee and big fan of geek universe.

 🌎 **"What we know is a drop, what we don't know is an ocean."**